The Microsoft 2025 Work Trend Index Report

 Resource guide

-These resources—from Microsoft and others—can help everyone accelerate AI and agent adoption, understand the latest research, and build skills and habits for the shift ahead.
+Resources from Microsoft and others can help accelerate AI and agent adoption, understand current research, and develop skills for the upcoming changes.

 Lead